manrajesh/reverse/README.md

 * SpringBoot
 * Java8

+* Can run the App in any IDE like IntelliJ OR by using `./gradlew bootRun` at root of the project.

 ## Gradle Commands to use from root of the project
 * Build Project : `./gradlew clean build`
 * Run the jar to launch App with `java -jar  build/libs/reverse-0.0.1-SNAPSHOT.jar`